BekaShay/ML_Project/README.md

 ## Markov Decision Process (MDP)

+[Here](mdpvis.github.io) is high level visualisation of the process with plots.

 An MDP has:
 - A set of states $\set{s_1 \dots S_n}$
 - A set of actions $\set{a_1 \dots a_m}$